Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Introduction

 In the following, we will first introduce the methodology in \cref{ch_methodology}.
 We present the full-dimensional model, the vertical equilibrium model, and the coupling scheme necessary for the hybrid model in \cref{ch_math_models}.
 Then, in \cref{ch_data_driven_models}, the linear regression model as well as a spline interpolation method are showcased as the data-driven approaches for possible surrogates.
-The results in \cref{ch_results} are divided into subchapters, where we compare the computational effort for different stages in a data-driven model's lifetime in \cref{ch_inferencetime} before discussing advantages and disadvantages of applying data-driven models to enhance the computation of the gas plume distance in \cref{ch_predict_zp}, the coarse-level mobilities in \cref{ch_predict_coarse_mobilities} and the secondary variables in \cref{ch_predict_secondaries}.
+In \cref{ch_results}, we discuss advantages and disadvantages of applying data-driven models to enhance the computation of the gas plume distance in \cref{ch_predict_zp}, the coarse-level mobilities in \cref{ch_predict_coarse_mobilities} and the phase densities and viscosities in \cref{ch_predict_secondaries}.
 Subsequently, we analyse which effects can be observed by deploying all presented surrogate models at once in \cref{ch_combined_surrogates}, followed by an exhibition on the limitations of the enhanced models in \cref{ch_limitation}.
 In the end, we draw conclusions from the presented results while also pointing to possible future extensions in \cref{ch_conclusion}.
+Finally, in the appendix \cref{ch_closed_form_zp} we present alternative, closed solutions to the gas plume distance before motivating the usage of linear regression and spline interpolation models in \cref{ch_inferencetime}.